 Generalized Anxiety Disorder (GAD) mainly requires treatment and it may be through synthetic medications and/or therapy.
 Relaxation activities such as yoga, meditation and mindfulness may help significantly.
 CareClinic sends out notifications regarding the therapy schedule at present.
 Aside from that, the app generates medication reminders so that missing a dose is never possible.
 The alarm reminder may also help by changing it according to the doctor’s treatment plan.

-With this medication reminder, you will be able to take medications which alleviate the condition, as well as preventing side effects.
-The app’s bar code scanner can immediately get the details of the medication and upload right away.
+With this medication reminder, you will be able to take medications that alleviate the condition, as well as preventing side effects.
+The app’s bar code scanner can immediately get the details of the medication and upload it right away.
 After doing this, the app will practically do the rest which gives patients ample time to relax and sleep.

 CareClinic allows you to create a digital health diary and record your moods and symptoms which help control anxiety and stress.
 Aside from that, all the data placed in the tracker will then be converted into a monthly report in which your specialist may take a look and probably make some adjustments in your treatment plan.
 The data will also show the progress that comes along with treatment.
 With this, CareClinic only makes the lives of GAD patients better.